jonkeegan/nicar2020/README.md

 Make sure you have `node.js` installed.
 On the Mac, you can do this quickly with [Homebrew](https://brew.sh/).

+You can find instructions for [installing on Windows / Linux here](https://nodejs.org/en/download/package-manager/).

 ```
 brew install node
 ```